kyma-project/community/guidelines/technical-guidelines/03-custom-resource-definitions.md

 ## CRD installation and upgrade

-In order to make the installation process more efficient and maintainable, we've decided to decouple CRDs from charts and store them in the `cluster-essentials` component.
+To make the installation process more efficient and maintainable, we decoupled CRDs from charts and store them in the `cluster-essentials` component.

-All Kyma CRDs are installed or updated in the first step by the [Kubernetes Job](https://github.com/kyma-project/kyma/blob/master/resources/cluster-essentials/templates/crd-install-job.yaml) that is triggered by the Helm's [pre-install and pre-upgrade](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks) hooks.
+All Kyma CRDs are installed or updated at the very beginning by the [Kubernetes Job](https://github.com/kyma-project/kyma/blob/master/resources/cluster-essentials/templates/crd-install-job.yaml) that is triggered by the Helm's [pre-install and pre-upgrade](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks) hooks.

 There is one unified Job for all components.
-It starts with the `crd-install-` prefix, like all other Kubernetes objects that participate in the process of CRD installation and upgrade:
+Its name starts with the `crd-install-` prefix, like all other Kubernetes objects that participate in the process of CRD installation and upgrade:

 - [`crd-install-cluster-role-binding.yaml`](https://github.com/kyma-project/kyma/blob/master/resources/cluster-essentials/templates/crd-install-cluster-role-binding.yaml)
 - [`crd-install-config-map.yaml`](https://github.com/kyma-project/kyma/blob/master/resources/cluster-essentials/templates/crd-install-config-map.yaml)